Madyme/rsschool-cv/cv.md

 ## About myself

 Currently studying at Inha University in Tashkent as a junior student.
 I have developed  my interest towards the  world of coding when I was about 17.
 Started my programming career with web development specifically as a manual QA engineer.
 Planning to learn backend in near future.
 Interested in Machine Learning and Artificial Intelligence.
-In future I see myself working as AI developer!
+In future I see myself working as AI developer.

 ## Skills and Proficiency